 I found that I could not sustain a kind of double life, composing in academic styles to please others, when that does not represent my own tastes as a listener — or the taste of the vast majority of educated classical listeners, truth be told.
 I hasten to add that I know and have friends among those who like and write music in a modern and postmodern style for a minuscule audience who seldom seek it out for a second hearing, and they are perfectly welcome to do so.
 I only write here about what I personally prefer to compose, and why, not to tell others what they should or should not compose.
-Perhaps the best example of where I am on this journey is my newest work, my Symphony No. 2.
+Perhaps the best example of where I am on my own journey is my newest work, my Symphony No. 2.
 (Click on the link above to hear a few short samples, soon to be available in a live recording.)

 Consider how distinctively different from one another are the unique voices and styles of the contemporaneous composers Sibelius, Vaughan Williams, Ravel, Rachmaninoff, Holst, Villa Lobos, Delius, and others like them!
 Yet they are still essentially dismissed as potential role models for today’s students under the erroneous 1958 pronouncement by Theodore Adorno that the tonal system has been “exhausted”.
-Mediocrity in tonal composition may be exhausted, yes, because the great tonal craft of the past went out of fashion, ceased to be taught, and has become a lost art in classical music.
+I concede that mediocrity in tonal composition may be exhausted, yes, because the great tonal craft of the past went out of fashion, ceased to be taught, and has become a lost art in classical music.
 But it is not tonality’s fault that it is difficult to master!

-These composers still do sound fresh to most educated listeners now, over sixty years after Adorno said that.
-For me, even this handful of examples demonstrates that, with excellence of tonal craft, imagination, and a distinct musical personality, great tonal music is still possible to compose today.
-Indeed, in terms of actual performance history and listening statistics, these composers have already outlived and eclipsed their Modernist contemporaries — the ones who supposedly made them obsolete in the forward progress of history?
+These composers, listed above, still do sound both excellent and fresh to most educated listeners now, over sixty years after Adorno said that.
+For me, even this handful of composers exemplifies the fact that, with excellence of tonal craft, imagination, and a distinct musical personality, great tonal music is still possible to compose today.
+Indeed, in terms of actual performance history and listening statistics, they have already outlived and eclipsed their Modernist contemporaries — the ones who supposedly made them obsolete in the forward progress of history?!
 In short, these techniques are by no means exhausted but are timeless and viable in perpetuity.

 However, can music still be called “new” and “contemporary” if it shares traits with older music?
 Yes, it can, in the same way that a newly manufactured beret is by definition a “new” hat, because it was just made!
 “New” should be an entirely chronological term, not a style guideline imposed by teachers in order to intimidate students into conforming to the current party line.
 But, again, perhaps great new tonal music, like a newly made classic beret or a freshly baked, “new” croissant from a centuries-old recipe, is better called “timeless”.
 I think the dichotomy of “timeless” vs. “fashionable” is more useful than “new” vs. “old”.
-If fashionable is the stock in trade of postmodernism, timelessness is surely “the postmortem of postmodernism” (a phrase coined by my friend Joseph Pearce).
+If fashionable is the stock in trade of postmodernism, timelessness is surely the antidote, the “postmortem of postmodernism” (with thanks to a friend who coined that phrase).

-One thing that techniques like melody and harmonic progression, both being linear by nature, can impart to music is a greater perception of narrative, pulling the ear forward and striving toward a tonal goal.
-A clear perception of narrative has been diminished or abolished in some contemporary music.
+One thing that techniques such as melody and harmonic progression, both being linear by nature, can impart to music is a greater perception of narrative, pulling the ear forward through time and striving toward a tonal goal.
+A clear perception of narrative has been diminished or even abolished in some contemporary music.
 Why is narrative so important to most people?
 I think it is because it symbolizes life itself as a story.

 We are on life’s journey and seem to be wired to desire a series of goals, even a spiritual purpose.
 Likewise, we are endlessly engaged by the elements of drama in a narrative: Exposition, Inciting incidents, Rising action, Climax, Falling action, and Resolution.
-Storytelling has always been and will arguably always be universal in all cultures.
+Storytelling has always been, and will arguably always be, universal in all cultures.
 Conversely, music that sounds random, unpredictable, with little or no feeling of narrative or goal, for me, symbolizes aimlessness and purposelessness or even nihilism in life.

 However, I am not talking about doing a skillful forgery of Bach or Chopin, which would of course sound derivative.
 I am talking about the same process used by the great composers, an assimilation and synthesis of many influences to create a uniquely personal voice.
 I believe you do have to somehow tell your story in your own “uniquely personal voice,” that is, through your own eyes, just as you must allow yourself in life to be the unique person you are, as each of us is.
 That still allows you to work within a traditional style, but in your own way.

 I can explain it this way: Many people speak the same language in conversation, and it is possible for someone of lesser talent and skill to write a novel in that language that is formulaic, derivative, and generic or lacking in a personal voice.
 This is not the fault of the language but of the writer, nor has the language itself been “exhausted”.
-Indeed, it is also still possible for someone with talent and true literary craft, using that same language, to write a fresh, unique, and original novel, and to do so without needing to create a bizarre new language no one else knows or likes.
+Indeed, it is also still possible for someone with talent and true literary craft, using that very same language, to write a fresh, unique, and original novel, and to do so without needing to create a bizarre new language that few others know or like.
 The same things are true of music.

 J. R. R. Tolkien more concisely and elegantly made the point this way: